 Traditional agencies are forced to send dozens of invitations to respondents, increasing the investment to only get poor performance and results.

 All of these factors not only increase research costs but also decrease the quality of the results.
 The mobile phone, on the other hand, gives you direct access to the niche needed, from gin consumers to car owners, all while limiting costs and collecting data faster.
 We’ve also noticed that it’s a better way to bridge the digital divide, which brings us to our next point.

 Mobile Panels: representative panels

 The purpose of quantitative market research is to have insights that can be trusted and acted upon.
 To do this, panels have to be statistically significant with national representative samples.
 This means that the data does not distort reality and is not limited to that particular sample.

-In the past, mobile research had been viewed with some scepticism in the industry because researchers could not trust that the data they collected came from the right person, or if the person was lying to access the reward associated with taking a survey.
-Today, panel providers take many steps to ensure that survey participants are honest.
-For example, they examine their behaviour throughout the survey and the consistency of their responses, as well as operating by-invitation-only to make sure just those that the panel provider invites can sign up.
+In the past, mobile market research had been viewed with some skepticism in the industry because researchers could not trust that the data they collected came from the right person, or if the person was lying to access the reward associated with taking a survey, among other types of survey frauds.
+Today, panel providers take many steps to ensure those survey participants are honest.
+For example, they examine their behavior throughout the survey and the consistency of their responses, as well as operating by-invitation-only to make sure just those that the panel provider invites can sign up.

 Discovering consumption habits as they are happening

 We are not exaggerating when we say real-time.
 Precisely because we spend so much time on our mobile phones, you can reach your customers whenever you want, regardless of what else they are doing.

 Research is changing, especially when it comes to conducting day-to-day studies, particularly the way we study the moment of consumption or any study that requires connecting with the consumer at the very moment the action is occurring.
 For example, we can now launch studies on Sunday afternoon and ask consumers what they are doing, with whom, where, and why.